DeolaJ/millenium-falcon/README.md

     npm run build

-## Key decision
+## Key Decisions

 - Chose React Query to handle server state because of caching.
-I should have used useInfiniteQuery instead of useQuery, but had some issues figuring it out on time to complete the project.
+I should have used useInfiniteQuery instead of useQuery, but had some issues figuring it out on time to complete the project within 5 days.
 - Opted not to use a CSS library or framework to build this to make the project lean, but this cost me time.
 - Opted to attach images to the project using a name map which was generated from the API.
 However, I opted to save a local version for performance benefits.
 - Chose to use context to manage all the saved selections to avoid passing this down from the Millenium falcon form to the Dropdown list items.